isovector/reasonablypolymorphic.com/site/posts/2022-02-16-ring-solving.markdown

 which Agda happily accepts!

-I don't exactly know offhand how to generalize this to multivariate polynomial, but I think the trick is to just find a normal form for them.
+I don't exactly know offhand how to generalize this to multivariate polynomials, but I think the trick is to just find a normal form for them.

 As usual, the code for this post is [available on Github.][code]